crwilcox/chriswilcoxracing.github.io/_posts/2022-07-12-WMRRA Round 4.md

 I have to thank Short Fuse Racing for all of their support every race round.
 Our little team is a bit light right now with two riders out injured, but some of them even came out to support anyway.
 It's hard to fully explain just how helpful it is to have folks in the pits that can help go awry.
+Also special shout out to my teammate Dave Pearce who built the shiny new podiums I got to stand on this weekend.

 Thanks to [Track Time](https://tracktime.bike), Alan Schwen, Ken Hill, and all of the other staff members.
 I've been working with y'all for a while as we all